PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 in their sensitivity to tuning, and how this might influence results further down.

+> TODO specificy the models BUT point at very high performance, and simple problem that makes the search less useful

 L205: I struggle a bit with understanding how the ensemble model relates to the four underlying models contribute to the ensemble model.
 From Figures 3-4 it seems to me that the predicted probabilities of interactions must vary